JoshuaKGoldberg/Goldblog/content/blog/nature-individuality-empowerment/index.md

 I'm midway through reading _A Letter in the Scroll_ by the late great Rabbi Lord Jonathan Sacks.
 It's a magnificent read regardless of your personal spirituality -I'm an atheist myself, raised Jewish- and I'd highly recommend it in that context.
-Its _The Idea of Man_ chapter was particularly interesting to me as a developer in how it links ancient humans' lack of power over nature with how they developed worldviews:
+The chapter titled "The Idea of Man" was particularly interesting to me as a developer in how it links ancient humans' lack of power over nature with how they developed worldviews:

 > There have been cultures--ancient Greece is the supreme example--that saw the world in terms of vast impersonal forces...
 > Seen in this perspective, the forces that govern the world are ... not addressed to us.